 Some Important Things to Consider

-Although there is no one approach to teaching animal liberation in a sanctuary setting that works for everyone, our hope is that you can adapt this lesson and all subsequent educational lessons, activities, and programs we create to address your sanctuary and audience’s specific needs.
+Although there is no one approach to teaching A social movement dedicated to the freeing of nonhuman animals from exploitation and harm caused by humans. in a sanctuary setting that works for everyone, our hope is that you can adapt this lesson and all subsequent educational lessons, activities, and programs we create to address your sanctuary and audience’s specific needs.
 Here are some things to consider as you develop and adapt them, no matter what age group you are working with:

 Our position within society informs our attitudes towards issues like animal liberation.
 Use this understanding to explore the possibility that some things within the animal liberation movement are problematic or inaccessible for some people.
 You can also use this understanding as an opportunity to grow.